FahmaZuaf/bike_sharing_analysis/README.md

  - Make filter components on the dashboard
  - Complete the dashboard with various data visualizations

-**Note: Numbers 1 to 3 are in the dicoding-collection-exercise and number 4 is in dashboard.**

 ## 3. Getting Started
 ### `notebook.ipynb`
 1. Download this project.